cscart/docs/en/user_guide/mobile_app/faq.rst

 How Do I Get a Mobile Application for My Store?
 -----------------------------------------------

 #.
-Check the descriptions of our mobile apps `for Multi-Vendor <https://www.cs-cart.com/multivendor-mobile-application.html>`_ or `for CS-Cart <https://www.cs-cart.com/cscart-mobile-application.html>`_.
+Check the description of our mobile app `for Multi-Vendor <https://www.cs-cart.com/multivendor-mobile-application.html>`_.

 #.
 If you decide to get the app (or if you have any questions), contact us via the forms on those pages.